ECMessina/portfolio/README.md

-# portfolio
+# Liz's Portfolio

-A new Flutter project.
+A Flutter project that acts as an interactive resume that is mobile and web friendly and features Carousel.
+Tap on any featured project and get taken to its source code!